nicolasdao/google-cloud-bucket/README.md

 	- `roles/storage.objectCreator`
 	- `roles/storage.objectAdmin` (only if you want to update access to object or create/delete buckets)
 	- `roles/storage.admin` (only if you want to update access to an entire bucket)
-3. Get the JSON keys file for that Service Account above.
+3. Get the JSON keys file for that Service Account above, or set up an environment with the appropriate service identity (more about this in the [4 ways to create a client](#3-ways-to-create-a-client) section).
-4. Save that JSON key into a `service-account.json` file (make sure it is located under a path that is accessible to your app), or save the following properties to either manually set up the client or set up environment variables:
+4. If you're using a service account JSON key file, then save that JSON key into a `service-account.json` file (make sure it is located under a path that is accessible to your app), or save the following properties to either manually set up the client or set up environment variables:
 	- `project_id`
 	- `client_email`
 	- `private_key`